-An early memory was me looking in the mirror and checking the curves on my back as a child.
-Even then I knew something wasn’t right that when my shoulders were extended and straight, my back wasn’t.
+I have an early memory of looking in the mirror and checking the curves on my back.
+Even then I knew something wasn’t right, when my shoulders were extended and straight, my back wasn’t.

-I’d constantly stand and tilt myself round, so that I could see my back in the mirror.
-Although I had slight suspicions about the curvature, I dismissed the thought because it had never been mentioned, so I must be wrong.
-Throughout my childhood, it was something I would constantly go back to, then dismiss because that couldn’t be right, could it?
+I would constantly stand and tilt myself around, so that I could see my back in the mirror.
+Although I had a slight suspicion about the curvature, I dismissed it, because it had never been mentioned, so I assumed I must be wrong.
+But throughout my childhood, it was something I would go back to, then dismiss because it couldn’t be right, could it?

 Perhaps deep down I knew I was right, but I didn’t want to be.
 Then at the age of 25, at my last check-up with a new specialist, my father was told that I had mild scoliosis, as part of the leg length difference brought about through cerebral palsy that at the time I still didn’t even know I had.
 It was something else that was never mentioned in any of my medical notes.